 As is the case during character generation, the player need only offer a simple explanation as to why they've 'escalated' their knowledge in an area to level 2.
 It's a bit more difficult to learn a level 3 talent once play begins, though.
 This requires extensive work on the part of the character that may well draw him or her away from adventuring for large amounts of time - as well as a rather good reason for such a boost.

 Finally, there's the Karma cost.
 To elevate an existing talent to level 3 costs a character three times the talent's base Karma price.
-That final Column Shift is an expensive affair, both in the time and effort involved and the Karma expenditure.
+That final Column Shift is an expensive affair, both in the time and effort involved and the Karma expended.
 However, it usually pays off in the long run if one really wants to express a mastery of any given subject, but it's often easier to just acquire a level 3 talent during character generation.

 The possession of a talent implies a large amount of education and/or field training to account for the bonus(es) it provides.
 As such, people attempting to perform the actions covered by a talent without the talent to back them up should do so at a distinct penalty.
 Untalented characters may attempt to duplicate the actions described by a talent, but they suffer a -1 CS penalty when doing so.